woowup/docs/api/examples.md

 }
 ```
 ##Saving asociated registration form
-Next step, you'll need to complet the registration form defined in your administration console and asociate it to the newly registered user.
+Next step, you'll need to complete the registration form defined in your administration console and asociate it to the newly registered user.
 Use the userapp_id returned by register_user_classic:

 ```shell
 curl -H 'Username: 98765' \